terrapower/armi/doc/user/inputs/blueprints.rst

 nuclide should deplete, it must have ``burn: true``.
 If it is to be included in the problem at all, it must be have ``xs: true`` All nuclides that will be produced via transmutation/decay  must also have ``burn: true``, so if you add Thorium, make sure to add all other actinides in its chain.
+You can use the ``expandTo:`` section to list a subset of natural nuclides to expand into.
+If you leave this section out, a default set of nuclide flags will be applied to your problem.
 Remember this section when you start changing which nuclides are modeled and which ones deplete.::